Hilde Waage: Career

 Waage also comments about the real power that Norway had in the meetings.
 She in the last paragraph of her paper "Postscript to Oslo" says that:Without the power to impose solutions, and above all dependent on the stronger party, the weak state mediator in unequal contests must rely heavily on “process symmetry,” where the two sides are treated with absolute equality, provided with exactly the same accommodations, allotted exactly the same amount of time to make their case, and so on.
 The Norwegians went to great lengths to achieve this symmetry (as did the Americans in their mediating efforts between Palestinians and Israelis, albeit for different reasons).
 The problem with process symmetry is that it cannot address the power asymmetry that inevitably distorts the outcome of negotiations.
 Process symmetry and the entrie [sic] facilitative exercise can create a sense of equality between adversaries and the illusion of genuine communication, even trust.
 The Norwegians believed that through dialogue and a gradual building of trust, an irreversible peace dynamic would be created that could push the process forward to solution.
 The problem with this entire approach is that the issue is not one of trust, but of power.
 The facilitative process masks that reality.
 In the end, the results that can be achieved by a weak third-party facilitator are no more than the strong party will allow.
 Short of unusual generosity or truly far-sighted vision, such a solution can only be unbalanced and unfair, and therefore ultimately unsustainable.
 The question to be asked is whether such a model can ever be appropriate.

 Critics

-Waage was criticized both by With Israel for Peace and in Twitter for her moderate approach of how security forces should deal with terrorists.
+Waage was criticized both by With Israel for Peace and on Twitter for her moderate approach of how security forces should deal with terrorists.